 I love tea parlours.
-I love the modern granny fusion trend of reasonably young (like moi!) people hanging out in dark, mysterious corners of these tea parlours.
+I love the modern granny fusion trend of reasonably young (like me!) people hanging out in dark, mysterious corners of these tea parlours.
 Sometimes harem chic, sometimes Japanese zen, these parlours are a sensory delight.
-From an array of every possible kind of tea in the world displayed for all to touch, smell and taste to an almost British quirky army of mismatched and utterly delightful tea pots and cups; one could get lost for hours.
+From an array of every possible kind of tea in the world displayed for all to touch, smell and taste to an almost British quirky army of mismatched and utterly delightful teapots and cups; one could get lost for hours.

-I am lucky enough to have a great, ever changing, ever evolving T2 in my suburb.
-The girls are always friendly and the tea always hot or cold depending on your choice of arson.
-When the weather turns, I cannot go past a Black Velvet.
+I am lucky enough to have a great, ever-changing, ever-evolving T2 in my suburb.
+The girls are always friendly and the tea is always hot or cold depending on your choice of arson.
+When the weather turns, I cannot go past Black Velvet.
 It is a generous offering of strong Russian Caravan Hot Chocolate.
 It is piping hot, it is plenty and it is rich.
 Sipped at a leisurely pace, it can last you for an hour.

 HOT CHOCOLATE CHAI TEA